Piciorus-Ovidiu-Mihai/5.Immunisation-Trial-Presentation/README.md

 # Immunisation-Trial-Presentation
 I made this application in the program of .NET full-stack at Arobs with other four students.
-During this program I learned how to work in a team and on a real project.
+During this program I learned how to work in a team on a real project.

 ## What I used ?
 For this application we used an API for connecting the client with the database.
 For the client we used ASP.NET MVC Core and we made a library for all the models.